 Statements of Others

-I was born in Washington DC, but my father was from Agras, a small northern Greek mountain village and my mother’s family was from Volissos, a Byzantine village on the eastern side of the island of Chios.
-My father became a pioneering research scientist and electron microscopy inventor, whose fresh thinking was respected enough that within fifteen years of his arrival into the United States he was selected to be on the Apollo scientific committee.
-My mother's family village is said to the be residence of the writer Homer, with that she of course became an English teacher in Pittsburgh where they were to meet.
+I was born in Washington DC, but my father was from a small northern Greek mountain village and my mother’s family was from Volissos, a village on the island of Chios.
+My mother was an English teacher and my father became a research scientist and electron microscopy inventor.
+His free thinking was respected enough that within fifteen years of his arrival into the United States he was selected to be on the Apollo mission scientific committee.

-With four children, my parents created an environment that instilled that no idea was stupid, inventiveness was encouraged and everything was possible.
-It was also instilled that ones goals should be endeavors some how to benefit our fellow man and the world around us.
+My upbringing was in an environment that instilled that no idea was stupid, inventiveness was encouraged and everything was possible.
+It was also instilled that ones goals should be endeavors that some how benefit our fellow man and the world around us.
+Making art in an attempt to connect with the community and bring a special element of engagement and joy.

 I determined that art school would be my own path, so I strove to learn from the masters, male and female, traditional and contemporary - western and eastern.
-Accepting an invitation from my good friend to come to Paris, I headed over with my trusty dog, Cheyenne, and set up a four by four foot studio in the back of his kitchen.
+Accepting an invitation from my good friend to come to Paris, I headed over with my trusty dog and set up a four by four foot studio in the back of his kitchen.
 I spent the days painting and exploring the city and its exuding art essence.
 After a three week mountain trip into the alps, I took the train down to Provence to stay with friends of friends and set up another micro painting studio.
-With the colors and scenery of this region, the work took flight.
+With the colors and scenery of this region, the work began to speak its own language.

 Shipping the rolled up paintings back to the states, it was time for my first show.

-After the shows success - liberalization came in the form of not having to work for a while and my car was packed, the dog loaded in and the easel strapped to the roof.
+The show did well enough that liberalization came in the form of not having to work for a while and my car was packed, the dog loaded in and the easel strapped to the roof.
 I was off to build up a visual vocabulary and to explore the American west with its endless colors and magical scenery.
-Exploring and finding places to create - the venture was on.
-A large ranch at the base of the Montana's Bear Tooth mountains and a friend’s remote cabin in the Sierras became my studios.

 You can learn the language of others but then you need to learn to speak with your own.

-I wanted my work to invite the viewer into a place to explore a new realm - where color and luminosity were utilized to their full effect.
+I wanted my work to invite the viewer into a place to explore a new realm - where color and luminosity were utilized to engage the viewer.
 After another exhibit, I purchased an abandoned house to build a studio in the San Juan Mountains of Colorado where desert light mixes with high sharp peaks.
-Amazing people, experiences and undisturbed work allowed more evolution to follow.
+Amazing people, experiences and undisturbed work allowed more evolution to follow and to log in the 10,000 hours.
 Acknowledgments came in the form an increased following and the first art grant for that region of the state.
-I was awarded a funded exhibit of the paintings in the Colorado statehouse to help try sway the state senators towards continued art support at an important time in its debate.

 An interest in the three dimensional was calling and upon returning east I was able to learn metal working under friend and master metal worker, Aaron Juarez.
 Making sculptures was underway and after a time this medium began to dominate my time and focus.

-Years of painting aided in creating sculptures with compositional completeness and flow.
-I was striving to create work that would carry through generations and create an immediate internal reaction for the viewer.
-I was designing towards a beauty aesthetic aligned with a universal truth of form.
-I learned to use large automotive equipment and strive to make the steel’s solid form seem fluid and its heavy weight seem light.
-Curves are designed to catch the light at certain levels in the piece and the finish allows for imagery to play off the sculpture surface threw out the day and seasons.
+Years of painting helped to create sculptures with compositional completeness and flow.
+I was designing towards a beauty aesthetic aligned with a truth of form.
+I learned to use large automotive equipment and try to make the steel’s solid form seem fluid and its heavy weight seem light.
+Curves are designed to catch the light at certain levels in the piece and the finish allows for surrounding scenery to play off the sculpture surface threw out the day and seasons.

-I have been maintaining a studio along the river by Washington DC.
-With my belief that artist need to be leading the way with sustainable practices - my studio derives its electrical power from wind power generation.
+I have been maintaining a studio along the river by Washington DC and with a belief that artist need to be leading the way with sustainable practices - my studio derives its electrical power from wind power generation and I use materials (304 Stainless) and finishing techniques that allows for minimal maintenance and a multi-generational life of the piece.

 Positive evolution has always been part of my work and will continue to be.
-I believe this evolution allows my work to maintain a fresh charged energy.
-I work to create art that hits the viewer with an essence that hopefully allows for a positive internal emotional reaction.
-With art everyone's soul sings out in a different way, now i have chosen this form to be the manner mine has chosen.
+I believe this evolution allows my work to maintain a vital energy.
+I work to create art that allows for the viewer to experience a positive internal reaction upon the encountering it.

 "..The works of Chris Tousimis always offer new visions.
 Solid pieces of material.
 The Chris Tousimis sculptures are peaceful symbols, helpful objects for our stressed time."